datmo/datmo/README.md

 # Datmo Alpha Release

 **Datmo** is an open source model tracking and reproducibility tool for developers.
-Use `datmo init` to turn any repository into a trackable task record with reusable environments and metrics logging.
+Use `datmo init` to turn any repository into a trackable experiment record with reusable environments and metrics logging.

 **Note**: The current version of Datmo is an alpha release.
 This means commands are subject to change.
 If you find any bugs please